 But we live in a world of the internet, where there are always alternatives.
-Cheaper, better, and sometimes wholly free alternatives for almost any software out there exist, and you can find them if you put in the effort to see them.
+Cheaper, better, and sometimes wholly free options for almost any software out there exist, and you can find them if you put in the effort to see them.

-Free open source software is one of the best things to have happened to our modern world.
+Free open-source software is one of the best things to have happened to our modern world.
 Luckily for us, there is some time-clock software that is both good and open-source, so let us take a look at some of these options, shall we?

-Top Free and Open Source Time Clock Software:
+Top Free Open Source Time Clock Software:

-ClockIt is a web-based time and attendance tracker with a punch-in and punch-out options and graph reporting capabilities.
+ClockIt is a web-based time and attendance tracker with punch-in and punch-out options and graph reporting capabilities.